linux-system-roles/network/README.md

 Depending on NetworkManager's configuration, connections may be stored as ifcfg files as well, but it is not guaranteed that plain initscripts can handle these ifcfg files after disabling the NetworkManager service.

+The `network` role also supports configuring in certain Ansible distributions that the role treats like RHEL, such as AlmaLinux, CentOS, OracleLinux, Rocky.

 ## Limitations